So, you’ve just completed a project for a client. You’re waiting for them to pay you for all the work you’ve done.

 What to do if a customer says no to paying my invoice?

 - Clearly communicate the need for payment.
 Explain the terms of your transaction with reference to invoices, contracts or other documentation.
-Talk to your customer in a respectful manner about non-payment.
+Talk to your customer in a respectful manner about non-payment

 - Write a letter of demand.
 In the event that talking does not work, you can send your customer a formal demand letter requesting payment.
 Write a letter in which you state the amount owed, the date by which payment is expected, and the consequences of non-payment.